RaphaelRibes/GeCKO-MTruncatula/DATA_CLEANING/README.md

 **DEMULTIPLEXING PARAMETERS** (mandatory if the raw fastq files are multiplexed, otherwise leave blank: "")
 - *DEMULT_CORES:*&nbsp;&nbsp;&nbsp;Number of cores to be allocated on your cluster for the demultiplexing step with Cutadapt (will be passed to the "--cores" Cutadapt parameter)
 - *DEMULT_SUBSTITUTIONS:*&nbsp;&nbsp;&nbsp;Fraction of authorized substitutions per barcode (tag).
 Example: to allow 1 substitution for an 8bp barcode, use '0.15'. (will be passed to the "--substitutions" Cutadapt parameter)
 - *DEMULT_CPUS_PER_TASK:*&nbsp;&nbsp;&nbsp;Number of CPUs to allocate for each demultiplexing task.
 Set to 1 if you are not working on a computing cluster.
-Be careful to never use quotes around this number.
+Be careful to never use quotes around this number (set to 0 if working with demultiplexed data).

 **TRIMMING PARAMETERS** (mandatory)